FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-15.md

 But in the presence of Search Goals with a non-zero [Goal Loss Ratio](#goal-loss-ratio), the Load usually does not match the user's intuition of what a throughput is.
-The forwarding rate as defined in Section Section 3.6.1 of [RFC2285] is better, but it is not obvious how to generalize it for Loads with multiple Trials and a non-zero Goal Loss Ratio.
+The forwarding rate as defined in Section 3.6.1 of [RFC2285] is better, but it is not obvious how to generalize it for Loads with multiple Trials and a non-zero Goal Loss Ratio.